Skip to main content

 2. Click Create Service Account

-3. Give it a name (e.g., opensre-docs) and click Create
+3. Give it a name (for example opensre-docs) and click Create

 4. Skip role assignment and click Done